johnisom/sinatra_timemanager/README.md

 Time Manager is a [Sinatra][sinatra] web application for tracking study/work time so that you know exactly how many of your precious hours are going to good use.
 The web app is hosted [here][time-manager] on Heroku and the Github repository is [here][github].

-Inspiration for this app comes from a similar command-line application that I had previously made with Python.
-The Github repository for that little project can be found [here][python-tm].

 This app was created as an optional project for [Launch School][ls]'s RB175 course.
 The two other optional projects I created are the games [Tic Tac Toe][ttt] and [Twenty-One][twenty-one].

 ## Usage